ichoran / kse3 0.3.11

 import kse.eio.{given, *}

 (Note: I don't test without the given imports.
 They may work, as Kse3 generally puts givens in places where they'll be automatically found.
-No givens would be defined that aren't essential for functionality, so if they're there, you want to import them.)
+No givens are defined that aren't essential for functionality, so if they're there, you want to import them.)

 Not yet and no. Eventually it will be stable.
 Binary compatibility is not likely to ever be an explicit goal, because Kse3 makes very heavy use of inlining.
 Because you have to recompile all the time anyway, there is no reason to try to maintain binary compatibility.